How Your Credit Card Information is Stolen and What to Do About It

 Legally, you are not responsible for any unauthorized purchases made with your stolen credit card information – as long as your credit card is still in your possession.
 (With debit cards, you must report unauthorized transactions within 60 days of your bank statement being sent to you.)

-You must report the transactions to your credit card issuer so they can remove them from your account.
+You must report the transactions to your credit card issuer so they can investigate and remove them from your account.

 Keeping Your Credit Card Information Safe